freqtrade/freqtrade/docs/sandbox-testing.md

 From the menu panel to the left of the screen select
 > Security: "*View or Update*"

-In the new site select "enable authenticator" as typical google auth.
+In the new site select "enable authenticator" as typical google Authenticator.
 - open Google Authenticator on your phone
 - scan barcode
 - enter your generated 2fa